 2. Impact on your peers

 Strong communities are essential to a thriving society – and our exceptional students will be those who have made a mark on their student community and changed it for the better.
 This may include supporting other students to continue in their studies, tutoring and mentoring your peers, or participating in college access initiatives that encourage applications from individuals in socioeconomically disadvantaged communities.
-You may have helped other students tackle mental or physical health challenges; engaged in activism to support minority student groups; fundraised for a good cause; or simply carried out individual acts of support, courage, and generosity.
+You may have helped other students tackle mental or physical health challenges, engaged in activism to support minority student groups, fundraised for a good cause, or simply carried out individual acts of support, courage, and generosity.

 3. Making a difference in your community and beyond

-The student leaders of the 21st century will embody our society’s highest values, and as such they will often be engaged in promoting wider social change.
-Our judges look for evidence of a demonstrable impact on wider society, which can be either local, national or international.
+The student leaders of the 21st century will embody our society’s highest values, and as such, they will often be engaged in promoting wider social change.
+Our judges look for evidence of a demonstrable impact on broader society, which can be either local, national or international.
 This may encompass activities such as volunteering with old and young people; giving free lessons to children in the local community; working at food banks and youth centers.
 But it could also include working with students in other parts of the world; taking part in national and global advocacy and activism on issues such as racism, sexism, climate change, and poverty.
-Alternatively, it could include creating platforms for social change, getting involved in refugee assistance programs or fighting cyber bullying.
+Alternatively, it could include creating platforms for social change, getting involved in refugee assistance programs or fighting cyberbullying.

 4. Overcoming the odds